Mainman002/Linux-OpenTabletUI/README.md

 [x] credits menu holding Johnathan Mueller, Jose VC, and Mrwan Ashraf

+[x] express key layout more suited for krita workflow by default

 [ Stuff I Want / Need For The Future ]
 -